Why Do Cyclists Get Back Pain?

 More On Why Cyclists Get Back Pain

-While we’ve really barely scratched the surface on back pain in cyclists, we’ve now given you the basic a understanding of why back pain occurs for cyclists (most common reasons), and a few exercises that can help you avoid developing back pain.
+While we’ve really barely scratched the surface on back pain in cyclists, we’ve now given you the basic a understanding of the more common “why back pain occurs for cyclists”, and a few exercises that can help you avoid developing back pain.

-If you’d like to learn more about back pain in cyclists, take a listen to episode 90 of my Strong Savvy Cyclist & Triathlete Podcast, and be sure to sign up for the HVTraining free weekly newsletter.
+If you’d like to learn more about back pain in cyclists, take a listen to episode 90 of my Strong Savvy Cyclist & Triathlete Podcast.

 Until next time remember to Train Smarter, Not Harder, because it’s all about you!